An artist's creativity can branch out into many forms.

 The oil was washed first, then dried at 150 C for 2 hours.
 It was heated at 270-300 C for 8 hrs.
 I was checking the oil by doing a string test.
 It's colour became dark but with a tighter immersion lid and perhaps less heating it could be lighter next time.

-Drying tests are started....
-I'll post the results.
+The sample is one month old.
+It dried in 2 days thin, 3+ days in the thick portion.
+It's a good drier with no stickiness.
+The sheen is glossy.
 This oil causes paints to melt and flow like enamel which is exactly what I expected.
-It is similar to a #2 or 3 burnt plate oil.
+It is similar to a #2 or #3 burnt plate oil.
 More details soon...and much later (about 6 months) will be the yellowing test results.